 Exercise and activity

-Keeping active and using your leg muscles helps with your circulation and help the lymphatic system to drain any excess fluid.
+Keeping active and using your leg muscles helps with your circulation and helps the lymphatic system to drain any excess fluid.
 This will reduce the risks of swollen legs and ankles.
 Everyone can exercise although it may be at different levels depending on any other health problems.
 So whether it is walking or running or just carrying out exercises sitting in your chair, moving a little more will help.

 - Ask any health care professional about circulatory exercises but anything which moves your feet and ankle will help